 Symptoms typically begin within one to three days after birth.
 However, sometimes symptoms don’t show up for a week.1 The symptoms a baby born with neonatal abstinence syndrome may experience after birth depend on a few factors, including:1

-• How long the pregnant person used the drug
+- How long the pregnant person has been using the drug

 Symptoms of neonatal abstinence syndrome include:1